surveyjs/survey-library/docs/get-started-html-css-javascript.md

 ---
-title: JavaScript Form Library | jQuery Form Library | Getting Started Guide
+title: JavaScript Form Library | Getting Started Guide
-description: A step-by-step tutorial on how to add SurveyJS Form Library to a JavaScript application.
+description: A step-by-step tutorial on how to add SurveyJS Form Library to a JavaScript application, including jQuery.
 ---
 # JavaScript Form Library

-This step-by-step tutorial will help you get started with SurveyJS Form Library in an application built with HTML, CSS, and JavaScript (without frontend frameworks).
-As a result, you will create a survey displayed below:
+This step-by-step tutorial will guide you through the process of integrating the SurveyJS Form Library into any application built with HTML, CSS, and JavaScript (without frontend frameworks).
+By the end, you'll have created and displayed a fully functional survey as shown below:

 <iframe src="/proxy/github/code-examples/get-started-library/html-css-js/index.html"
     style="width:100%; border:0; border-radius: 4px; overflow:hidden;"